ppy/osu-wiki/news/2025/2025-09-12-the-state-of-ranked-results.md

     }
 </style>

-Beyond the numerical results we've been able to extract from the survey, there have been a myriad of comments and opinions thrown around that we believe are worth looking into.
+Beyond the numerical results we've been able to extract from the survey, there have been a myriad of comments and opinions in the free-form questions of the survey that we believe are worth looking into.
 While the team will take a deeper look into these as we discuss future changes, we wanted to highlight a handful of comments coming from different groups of interest!

 ### The Nomination Assessment Team